alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - To do
 - 'Centipede' fact tables
     - A very large number of dimensions (more than 25) typically are a sign that several dimensions are not completely independent and should be combined into a single dimension.
 For example, it is a mistake to model a fact table with separate keys for `Date`, `Week`, `Month`, `Quarter`, `Year` dimensions or `Product`, `Product Category`, `Package Type` dimensions - these are clearly related attributes so should be included in the same dimension tables<sup>pg 108</sup>.
+- Conformed facts
+    - If facts live in more than one dimensional model, the underlying definitions and equations for these facts must be the same if they are to be called the same thing<sup>pg 139</sup>.

 ### Dimension Tables for Descriptive Context